Psalms For Life

 my soul within me!

 Well-known for its opening lines of self-talk, this psalm urges its songwriter/singer not to take any of YHWH’s mercies for granted or feel entitled.
 David gives many reasons to praise God: he forgives, heals, redeems, restores, and renews.
-David sees God as holy, both just and merciful—vindicating and rescuing the oppressed.
+David sees God as holy, just, and merciful—vindicating and rescuing the oppressed.
 We’d be lost without either justice or mercy.
-And while we struggle to hold these qualities together in tension, God unites the two perfectly.
+And while we struggle to hold these qualities together in tension, in his holiness, God unites the two perfectly.

-Some see God as angry and vindictive in the Old Testament, but David sets the record straight: God is just and punishes evil, but his anger is limited, while his love is endless.
+For all who see God as angry and vindictive in the Old Testament, David sets the record straight: God is just and punishes evil, but his anger is limited, while his love is endless.
 That was the key point YHWH made when he revealed his glory to Moses.
 YHWH said the essence of his majesty was his incomparable, unrelenting love (Ex.
 33-34).
 He could easily have obliterated his rebellious people for worshipping the golden calf, but he redeemed and forgave them instead.

 Such redeeming love is cause for celebration on the scale we find in John’s Revelation, where all of heaven joins the redeemed from every corner of the world to worship the Lion who is the Lamb.
 David ends by urging himself once more to praise God, his praise now finding its place in creation’s great eternal chorus.